DavidBarcon/KataStringCalculator/README.md

 String calculator is a program to sum lists of numbers

 # Instalation
-In visual studio publish the String claculator project to the the executable
+In visual studio publish the String calculator project to get the executable or execute it directly from the IDE

 # Usage
 In the commnad line you execute String calculator.exe followed by a string of numbers as specified below: